siyuan-bruce/siyuan-bruce.github.io/_posts/2022-09-01-Practical Byzantine Fault Tolerance.md

 On the other hand, normal machines do not need to get all prevotes and precommits in the process; they just need to wait to get $$1 + 2f$$ responses to trigger the next move.

 We can formally prove why the number is $$1/3$$.
-Let us assume we have a network of $$n$$ machines, and the network can function well if $$f$$ machines are malicous.
+Let us assume we have a network of $$n$$ machines, and the network can function well if $$f$$ machines are malicious.
 Therefore we have $$n - f$$ normal machines.

 Then to make sure the network can function well, we need to know how many votes are needed in each round, denoted as $$X$$.
-The reason is that we know the malicous nodes can do not vote and delay the decision.
-If we keep waiting n nodes to vote, we may not be able to make any decision.
+The reason is that we know the malicious nodes can not vote and delay the decision.
+So if we keep waiting for n nodes to vote, we may be unable to make any decision.

 So $$X$$ should not be greater than or equal to the number of normal machines: